xp876/AD-mutation-effectors/README.md

 # AD-mutation-effectors
-This is for "AD-Syn-Net: Systematic identification of Alzheimer’s disease-associated mutation and co-mutation vulnerabilities via deep learning".
+This repository is for "AD-Syn-Net: Systematic identification of Alzheimer’s disease-associated mutation and co-mutation vulnerabilities via deep learning".

-Python packages information:
+Version information:
 ```
 h5py                      2.10.0
 eli5                      0.11.0